-Montlick & Associates, named “Most Patriotic Business” by the U.S. Army is investigating potential legal claims involving 3M’s dual-ended Combat Arms earplugs (dual-ended combat arms earplugs, version 2, caev2) that have caused numerous combat veterans to suffer from tinnitus (ringing in the ears), hearing loss and deafness.
+Montlick & Associates, named “Most Patriotic Business of 2011” by the Association of the U.S. Army is investigating potential legal claims involving 3M’s dual-ended Combat Arms earplugs (dual-ended combat arms earplugs, version 2, caev2) that have caused numerous combat veterans to suffer from tinnitus (ringing in the ears), hearing loss and deafness.
 If you are a combat veteran who served in the military between 2003 and 2015, and you have experienced ringing in the ears or hearing loss, you may be entitled to compensation.
 Learn more by speaking with Montlick & Associates today.
 Contact us Nationwide toll-free for your free consultation at 1-800-LAW-NEED (1-800-529-6333) or use our 24/7 live chat.*

 In July of 2018, 3M agreed to pay $9.1 million to the United States to settle claims alleging that 3M’s Combat Arms earplugs were defective and that such defects caused numerous combat veterans to sustain hearing loss and ringing in the ears.
 3M’s settlement with the United States has shed light on how many combat veterans may be suffering at the expense of defective earplugs.
 Unfortunately, combat veterans who suffered because of 3M’s earplugs are not entitled to any of the settlement proceeds from the recent lawsuit, which are going back to the U.S. Government and the whistleblower.